ceph/ceph-ansible/README.md

 The roles are all part of the Galaxy.
 We love contribution and we love giving visibility to our contributors, this is why all the **commits must be signed-off**.

+## Tools
+### Mailing list
+Please register the mailing list at http://lists.ceph.com/listinfo.cgi/ceph-ansible-ceph.com

+### IRC
+Feel free to join us in the channel #ceph-ansible of the OFTC servers

+### Github
+The maing github account for the project is at https://github.com/ceph/ceph-ansible/

 ## Submit a patch

 To start contributing just do: